Frequently Asked Questions

 Don’t go to major electrical stores or hardware stores as this is not their area of expertise.
 They are likely to tell you that it is not possible.
 It is possible.

 Q. What if I cannot find 670nm LED strip?

 A. 670nm LED strip has been really hard to find of late.
+Any red LED strip is good.
+Look for the darkest red.
 Check this post for suggestions.

 Q. Which is the best wavelength to use – 670nm or 810nm?